CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CGNS concerns itself with the recording and retrieval of data associated with the computation of fluid flows.
+CGNS concerns itself with the recording and retrieving of data associated with the computation of fluid flows.
 Included are such structures as grids, flowfields, boundary conditions, and zone connectivity information.
 CGNS "understands" this data in the sense that it contains conventions for